 The Suicide Sirens, who are way out on the cutting edge of neo-burlesque, have been appearing in this show the past few months.
 You can read my review of the Sirens here.
 The Suicide Sirens have been a fantastic influence on the Las Vegas burlesque scene, as more and more of the acts get crazier and more creative.

 I love the melding of the old-style striptease (gloves and stockings) with the wild tattoos and kinkier props of today.
 Rock’n’roll continues to take burlesque to places it’s never been before.
 This is a Vegas show worth seeing.

 Lots of couples and groups who just happened to be walking through the Brooklyn Bowl stop to watch this show and many stay throughout.
 The performers are loudly applauded (and howled at) by both the men and the women in the crowd.

 The Brooklyn Bowl is primarily a bowling alley and concert venue with five restaurants and numerous bars inside the Linq (formerly Imperial Palace) Hotel and Casino on the Strip.
 The burlesque shows feature local and national talent on the big concert stage adjacent to the bowling alley.
 In fact, you can see the stage from the bowling alley, and the video screens above the lanes screen the show live to the bowlers.

-Despite the high drink prices (not high for Vegas, but compared to the rest of the world), because there’s no admission charge this show is a great cheap date, and cheap dates are rare in this town.
-I went with my wife and we’ll probably start going regularly.
+There’s generally no admission charge or a low admission charge (recently $10), so this show is a great cheap date, and cheap dates are rare in this town.
+I went with my wife and we’ll go again.